lakindu2002/timetabler_mobile/README.md

-# EEA Mobile Application for TimeTabler - CB007787 (by Lakindu Hewawasam)
+# EEA Mobile Application for TimeTabler - by Lakindu Hewawasam
 This repository maintains the code base for the `Android` application for the TimeTabler Web Application.

 It aims to provide a mobile application that integrates with the existing Spring Boot application for EEA Web Application